Chotěbuz: History

 Politically it belonged then to the Duchy of Opole and Racibórz and Castellany of Cieszyn, which was in 1290 formed in the process of feudal fragmentation of Poland and was ruled by a local branch of Piast dynasty.
 In 1327 the duchy became a fee of the Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.

 From 1447, Chotěbuz was a part of the Fryštát estate.
 In 1559, Chotěbuz was acquired by Václav Rucký of Rudz, who had built here a small fortress.

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 Chotěbuz as a municipality was subscribed to the political and legal district of Cieszyn.
 According to the censuses conducted in 1880–1910 the population of the municipality grew from 975 in 1880 to 1,173 in 1910 with a majority being native Polish-speakers (between 95.1% and 97.1%) accompanied by a small German-speaking minority (at most 39 or 3.4% in 1910) and Czech-speaking (at most 17 or 1.5% in 1910).
 In terms of religion in 1910 majority were Protestants (52.6%), followed by Roman Catholics (46.8%).

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
 Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war, it was restored to Czechoslovakia.

-Until 1974, Chotěbuz was a sovereign municipality.
-From 1974 to 1997, it was an administrative part of Český Těšín.
+Until 1974, Chotěbuz was an independent municipality.
+From 1974 to 1997, it was a municipal part of Český Těšín.
 Since 1998, it has been separate again.

 Demographics

-Polish minority makes up 17.0% of the population.
+According to the 2021 Census, Polish minority makes up 17.0% of the population.

 Transport

-There is a border crossing with Poland Chotěbuz / Boguszowice in the municipality, one of the most frequented in the country and the largest between the Czech Republic and Poland.
+In the municipality is a border crossing with Poland Chotěbuz / Boguszowice, one of the most frequented in the country and the largest between the Czech Republic and Poland.
 It is connected with the Polish one by a long bridge built in 1991 running over the Olza River.

 The border crossing is located on the D48 motorway that ends here.
-Other main roads, which passes through the municipal territory, are the I/67 road from Český Těšín to Bohumín and briefly the I/11 road (the section from Ostrava to Český Těšín).
+Other main roads, which runs through the municipal territory, are the I/67 road from Český Těšín to Bohumín and briefly the I/11 road (the section from Ostrava to Český Těšín).

 Chotěbuz is located on the railway line heading from Ostrava to Český Těšín and further to Mosty u Jablunkova.